SoCFPGA-learning/General/Contributing/README.md

 1. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) with a clear title and description.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

+(*) CREDITS: This page is a copy from a project of https://github.com/boogermann